dotagod/ironsoft-coding-challenge/README.md

 The solution is implemented in C# using .NET.
 The main functionality is provided by the `PhoneKeypad` class, which includes:

 - `OldPhonePad(string input)`: Converts a string of keypad presses to text
-- `CountConsecutivePresses(string input, int startIndex)`: Helper method to count consecutive presses of the same button
+- `AppendCurrentCharacter(StringBuilder result, char? digit, int presses)`: Helper method to append the correct letter based on the digit and number of presses

 ### Key Features

-- **Input Validation**: Ensures input ends with '#' to indicate end of message
+- **Efficient State Tracking**: Uses nullable char to track the last digit pressed and count of consecutive presses
-- **Backspace Support**: Handles '*' as backspace to remove the last character
+- **Backspace Support**: Handles '*' as backspace to remove the last character from the result
-- **Pause Handling**: Processes spaces as pauses for typing multiple characters from the same key
+- **Pause Handling**: Processes spaces to finalize the current character and reset the state
 - **Cycling Letters**: Correctly cycles through letters when a key is pressed multiple times

 ## Project Structure